BHammock33/BHammock33/README.md

 ## Hello!🖖
 ### My name is Bennett Hammock and I am a Full Stack Engineer
+### I am currently working with We Make Good Software on a Full Stack Java and React app to help online course creators increase student success
 ### If I'm not coding I'm relaxing with my lovely wife and chunky Pup, watching hockey, fishing, or playing D&D 🎲

 ## Tech